 WirelessNetView is a lightweight utility (available as a standalone executable or installation package) that monitors the activity of reachable wireless networks and displays information related to them, such as SSID, Signal Quality, MAC Address, Channel Number, Cipher Algorithm, etc.

 As soon as you execute WirelessNetView, it automatically populates a list of all reachable Wi-Fi networks in the area and displays information relevant to them (all columns are enabled by default).

 Note: Wireless Network Watcher is a small utility that goes hand in hand with WirelessNetView.
-It scans your wireless network and displays a list of all computers and devices that are currently connected, showing information such as IP adddress, MAC address, computer name and NIC card manufacturer – all of which can be exported to a html/xml/csv/txt file.
+It scans your wireless network and displays a list of all computers and devices that are currently connected, showing information such as IP address, MAC address, computer name and NIC card manufacturer – all of which can be exported to an HTML/XML/csv/txt file.

-Xirrus Wi-Fi Inspector can be used to search for Wi-Fi networks, manage and troubleshoot connections, verify Wi-Fi coverage, locate Wi-Fi devices and detect rogue Access Points.
-Xirrus Wi-Fi Inspector comes with built-in connection, quality and speed tests.
+Riverbed Xirrus Wi-Fi Inspector can be used to search for Wi-Fi networks, manage and troubleshoot connections, verify Wi-Fi coverage, locate Wi-Fi devices and detect rogue Access Points.
+Riverbed Xirrus Wi-Fi Inspector comes with a built-in connection, quality and speed tests.

 Once you launch Wi-Fi Inspector and choose an adapter, a list of available Wi-Fi connections is displayed in the “Networks” pane.
-Details related to your current Wi-Fi connection are displayed in the top right hand corner.
+Details related to your current Wi-Fi connection are shown in the top right-hand corner.
 Everything pretty much happens from the top ribbon bar – you can run a test, change the layout, edit settings, refresh connections, etc.